 Keeping Children Safe in Education Knowledge Check

-This online course tests participants knowledge of Part 1 and any relevant annexes of Keeping Children Safe in Education, reinforcing understanding and providing confirmation to DSLs that their staff have read the guidance.
+This online course tests participant knowledge of part one of Keeping Children Safe in Education, reinforcing understanding and providing confirmation to DSLs that their staff have read the guidance.

 Requirements for schools

-Part 1 of Keeping Children Safe in Education states that governing bodies of maintained schools and proprietors of independent schools should ensure “that those staff who work directly with children read at least Part one of this guidance” and where they do not work directly with children the staff read either Part 1 or Annex A. Schools should also ensure that staff are assisted to understand and discharge their role and responsibilities as set out in Part 1.
-The guidance also sets out that individuals who work directly with children should also read Annex B.
+Part 1 of Keeping Children Safe in Education states that governing bodies of maintained schools and proprietors of independent schools should ensure that those staff who work in schools, either directly or not with children read at least Part one of this guidance.
+Schools should also ensure that staff are assisted to understand and discharge their role and responsibilities as set out in part one.
+The guidance also sets out that individuals who work directly with children should also read annex A.

 Understanding responsibilities